cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

             // is responsible for producing our output file.
             _ = attachment.loadInPlaceFileRepresentation(forTypeIdentifier: attachmentTypeID) { (url, inPlace, error) in
                 // Once we have finished creating the NSItemProvider, signal to the DispatchGroup
-                // that we've finished a piece of work (ie decrement a reference counter) defer { dispatchGroup.leave() }
+                // that we've finished a piece of work (ie decrement the reference counter) defer { dispatchGroup.leave() }

                 guard let url = url else {